mojofunk/alta-doc/LIBMOJO-TODO.md

 Done - Add version of mojo::to_string that returns string not bool

-Copy string_convert.h and tests back from libpbd when finished/merged/not merged/etc
+Done - Copy string_convert.h and tests back from libpbd when finished/merged/not merged/etc

+Copy pbd/windows_timer_utils.h back into mojo/core/native

+Copy pbd/windows_mmcss.h back into mojo/core/native

 Add Context Interface to core?